geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 # Downloading

-:::tip How to download the app as a beta tester.
+:::tip How to download the app.
 :::

 import Tabs from '@theme/Tabs';